Frequently Asked Questions

 Now select which Audio Card Mixer you wish to control, the ASI cards will have a familiar legend, so it’s easy to see which card you are selecting.

-Note - If you do not have the "ASIxxxx Mixer" option, then you will need to install or reinstall the ASI Combo driver and check the box to "include Legacy 32-bit WAVE driver" during the installation options process.
+Note - If you do not have the "ASIxxxx Mixer" option, then you will need to uninstall the current driver, reboot the computer, then re-install the ASI Combo driver and check the box to "include Legacy 32-bit WAVE driver" (DO NOT select to install the IP network driver) during the installation options process.

 Then choose which Lines of the Mixer you wish to control; in this case, we’ve selected the Line Out 1 /Line In 1 (this is the pass-though audio Line In 1 going out of Line Out 1 in ASI Control).
 The fader option under Faders: will be limited at this point, we want to control the Line Out 1 / Line In 1/ Volume (the Volume of Line In 1 that is going out of Line Out 1 in ASI control.)